-Texas Republican on family separation procedures: 'That's nuts'
+Republican Rep. Will Hurd: Using detained kids as a deterrent policy is 'unacceptable'

-(CNN)Texas Rep. Will Hurd said Saturday that the Trump administration has not provided an adequate explanation to him about how it is keeping track of undocumented immigrant parents and children being separated at the southern border and how to reunite them.
+Earlier Saturday, Hurd said in a separate interview with CNN that the Trump administration has not provided an adequate explanation to him about how it is keeping track of undocumented immigrant parents and children being separated at the southern border and how to reunite them.

-"That's nuts," said the Republican lawmaker, who visited the administration's temporary shelter for unaccompanied immigrant children in Tornillo, Texas, which is in his border district, on Friday night.

 The shelter primarily houses teenage boys who came to the US alone, and he said they are being treated well.
 But the very need to put them in a temporary shelter was a problem, he added.